 Not only are the cuts and patterns of Leota dresses brilliant and unique, but their promise of “Effortless Glamour” is wildly true.
-Each day during our Ireland trip, I ended up wearing my Leota dress for twelve to sixteen hours: hiking cliffs, exploring castles, sitting for long car rides, being thrown up on by the baby, going to fancy dinners, and so on.
+Each day during our Ireland trip, I ended up wearing my Leota dress for twelve to sixteen hours: hiking the Cliffs of Moher, exploring Bunratty castle, sitting for long car rides, being thrown up on by the baby, going to fancy dinners, and so on.

 Through all these hours, I remained as comfortable in the Leota dresses as if I were wearing pajamas.
 (Yay for stretch fabrics!)
 However, unlike wearing pajamas, I was treated like a queen by everyone I encountered.
 “Ah hah!”
 I finally realized the one day I wore jeans and noticed people were a little less warm.
 “When people see me as fancy, they treat me fancy!”

 Another key element of Leota is the fabric choice.
 Most of the dresses are machine washable (air dry), which proved a mighty fine trait when I was vomited upon by the baby.

 They also don’t wrinkle, which I appreciate, given my incompetence with folding.
 Paired with black leggings and comfy flats or black sneakers, Leota has become my go-to travel dress brand.

 Allow me to talk now about four of the hallmark styles of Leota dresses, because I’ve become obsessed with each — not to mention every new style that is unveiled.
 The red dress shown above and in the second photo is called the “Sweetheart” cut.